DataTreehouse/maplib/README.md

 - expanding templates
 - querying with SPARQL
 - validating with SHACL
+- reading JSON to triples using Façade-X
-- importing triples (Turtle, RDF/XML, NTriples)
+- importing triples (Turtle, RDF/XML, NTriples, JSON-LD)
 - writing triples (Turtle, RDF/XML, NTriples)
-- creating a new Model object (sprout) based on queries over the current Model object.
+- creating a new Model from a named graph

 The API is documented [HERE](https://datatreehouse.github.io/maplib/maplib.html)

 ## Roadmap of features and optimizations
-Spring 2025
+Spring 2026
-- Datalog reasoning support ✅
-- Reduced memory footprint ✅
-- Further SPARQL optimizations
-- JSON-LD support

-Fall 2025
-- SHACL rules support
+- SHACL Rules
-- Improved TTL serialization (prettier and faster)
-+++
+- Disk based storage and internal serialization format
+- Jelly
+- Graph virtualization using chrontext

 Roadmap is subject to changes,particularly user and customer requests.